-- Rangelands North;
+- Rangelands North

-- Rangelands South; and
+- Rangelands South

 - Southern and South-western Flatlands West.

 For the Rangelands sub-clusters, mean air temperature is projected to increase, the hottest days are projected to become hotter, and the frequency of hot days and duration of hot spells are projected to increase.
 The number of frost days is projected to reduce.
 There has been a small decline in winter rainfall in the south since 1960 with natural climate variability predicted to be the main driver of rainfall changes to 2030.
-However, by 2090, winter rainfall is projected to decrease by up to 45 percent, with changes to summer rainfall possible but unclear (Watterson et al., 2015).
+However, by 2090, winter rainfall is projected to decrease by up to 45 percent, with changes to summer rainfall possible with the direction not able to be reliably predicted (Watterson et al., 2015).

-For the Southern and South-western Flatlands West sub-cluster, mean air temperature is projected to increase, the hottest days are projected to become hotter, and the frequency of hot days and duration of hot spells are projected to increase.
+Similarly, for the Southern and South-western Flatlands West sub-cluster, mean air temperature is projected to increase, the hottest days are projected to become hotter, and the frequency of hot days and duration of hot spells are projected to increase.
 The number of frost days is projected to reduce.
 There has been a prolonged period of extensive drying since the 1970s, particularly in autumn and early winter.
 By 2030, winter rainfall may decrease by 5 to 15 percent.
 By 2090, winter rainfall may decrease by up to 30 percent (with low carbon emissions) and up to 45 percent (with high carbon emissions).
 The frequency and duration of drought is projected to increase (Hope et al., 2015).